Grantees

 www.mpr.org

 Minnesota Public Radio (MPR) is one of the nation’s premier public radio stations producing programming for radio, online, and live audiences.
-The Foundation is supporting MPR’s reporting on race, class, and community in North Minneapolis.
+The Foundation supports MPR’s Race, Class, and Communities reporting team’s programming for younger and more diverse audiences.

 Pillsbury House + Theatre